-The 2012 Porsche 911 didn’t make our list of the Top 10 Cars for the 2012 Apocalypse, but one button may lead you to believe that it’s armed and ready for battle.
+CARS.COM — The 2012 Porsche 911 didn’t make our list of the Top 10 Cars for the 2012 Apocalypse, but one button may lead you to believe that the car is armed and ready for battle.
 Like an old pirate ship, the button’s graphic looks like two barrels pointing outward, ready to deal damage to the Chevrolet Cavalier parked in your 911’s reserved parking space at work.

 Unlike many buttons, it’s completely clear what the button does after one touch.
 In this case, it’s loud and clear.

-The exhaust echoes throughout an entire parking garage, scaring off pigeons and muting passenger conversation.
+The sound of the exhaust system echoes throughout an entire parking garage, scaring off pigeons and muting passenger conversation before you ever even get to driving it.
 Standard 911 Carreras have oval exhaust tailpipes, while the optional sport exhaust ($2,925) available on the Carrera and Carrera S uses dual tips for each side.
 These are reflected in the button’s graphic.

 Not only is the exhaust mode option activated by the driver, but it can also open up automatically when the 911’s Sport mode is activated.
 To hear the standard and sport exhaust in action, visit Porsche’s website for sound clips of both systems.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.